SpaceX CRS-33

-SpaceX CRS-33, also known as SpX-33, is a International Space Station (ISS) cargo resupply mission contracted by NASA and operated by SpaceX.
-The flight, launched on August 24, 2025 from Space Launch Complex 40 at Cape Canaveral Space Force Station, is SpaceX's 33rd cargo delivery mission under the Commercial Resupply Services program and the company's 50th overall Dragon flight to the ISS, including both cargo and crew missions.
+SpaceX CRS-33, also known as SpX-33, was a International Space Station (ISS) cargo resupply mission contracted by NASA and operated by SpaceX.
+The flight, launched on August 24, 2025 from Space Launch Complex 40 at Cape Canaveral Space Force Station, was SpaceX's 33rd cargo delivery mission under the Commercial Resupply Services program and the company's 50th overall Dragon flight to the ISS, including both cargo and crew missions.